Joint doctoral program between San Diego State University and the University of California, San Diego

 Upon admission to the program, each student will be assigned a faculty adviser.
 The faculty adviser will help the student select a program of study to meet all program requirements.
 The AuD program is a four-year program, including summer semesters after year one through three.
 An exact unit minimum is not specified due to the mixing of semester units (SDSU) and quarter units (UC San Diego) and differences in clinical hours at different settings; however, the program is approximately 134 semester-equivalent course units.
 All students in the AuD program will fulfill the following requirements.
 Any alternative method of fulfilling these requirements requires advanced written permission from the program directors.

-The program for each student will consist of prescribed set of courses, with the first year of courses entirely at SDSU and the second year of courses entirely at UC San Diego.
+The program for each student will consist of fourteen core courses, half of which are to be taken at each campus, and fourteen elective courses, with a minimum of four to be taken at each campus.
 The student’s faculty adviser will approve any changes to the standard curriculum.

 Each student will progress through a variety of clinical experiences involving patient assessment and management throughout their program of study.
 Clinic experiences will require concurrent enrollment in clinic courses appropriate for the campus in which they are doing the clinical work.
-These supervised clinical experiences are completed in the SDSU Audiology Clinic, UC San Diego Otology Clinics, and in community field sites.
+These supervised clinical experiences are completed in the SDSU Audiology Clinic, UC San Diego Audiology and Otology Clinics, and in community field sites.
 Clinic courses may be repeated as needed and require adviser approval prior to enrollment.
-Prior to the fourth year externship, each student will obtain approximately five hundred hours of clinic experience.
+Students must maintain an average grade of B or higher to pass clinic courses.
+Students are assessed across the following clinical skill categories: (1) professionals, (2) patient interaction, (3) evaluation, (4) treatment, (5) documentation.
+Prior to the fourth-year externship, each student will obtain approximately seven hundred hours of clinic experience.
 A minimum of two thousand clinical hours is required by the end of the program.

 - Fourth-Year Externship.
 The fourth-year externship is a full-time clinical experience in an approved agency/site.
 These externships may require a competitive interview process by the agency.
 Externship sites may be in other parts of the country.
 All students in their fourth-year externship must also enroll in the online clinical seminar at SDSU each semester.